NoushinN/reproducible_workflows/README.md

 # Workshop structure
+## Introduction
 - What's problem?  <!-- Noushin -->
   * Government is closed
   * The public doesn't know how decsions are made
   * Duplication of work within the government

-- Reproducible research as a soultion
+- Open and reproducible research as a soultion
   * Openness and transparency in government
   * Evidence based decision making
   * Efficency

+## Tools
-- Tools for reproducible research
+- Tools for reproducible research in the research life cycle
   * Data
     * Shared drive/LAN/Sharepoint
     * Google sheets